bclc0597/My-100DaysofMLCode/README.md

 - email to ask for a chat with professor

 **Expectation of tmr**: Do FastAI lesson 2 work (set up web app or something), maybe watch a bit of lesson 3 and of coz, update the 100DOMLC diary
+- but first, clean your desk to even have a chance of making a proper work station

 ## Day 1 : Jan 28 , 2020